valhuber/python-rules/README.md

 | **High Quality** | Rules are automatically re-used over all transactions, minimizing missed corner-cases|
 | **Agile** | Rule execution is automatically re-ordered per dependencies, simplifying iteration cycles |

-This can represent a meaningful reduction in project delivery.
+This can represent a meaningful reduction in project delivery:

-Backend logic often represents nearly half the effort.
+* Backend logic often represents nearly half the effort of a typical transactional database system.

-Experience has shown that such rules can address over 90% of the backend logic, reducing such logic by 40X.
+* Experience has shown that such rules can address over 90% of the backend logic, reducing such logic by 40X.

 ### Installation